Groceries sure are adding up these days.

-All those price hikes can leave shoppers with a “basket half-empty” feeling, and for good reason.
-The U.S. Department of Agriculture’s Economic Research Service said food-at-home prices (groceries) are now expected to increase between 2.5 and 3.5 percent this year.
+All those price hikes can leave shoppers with a “basket half-empty” feeling, and for good reason as food-at-home prices (groceries) have increased significantly.

 What’s a hungry shopper to do?
 Be creative with our food dollars!
 Here are a few tips to help stretch your food dollar: